ianrastall/text-utils/books/ada/book-ada-05.md

    begin
       Put_Line(Integer'Image(A));  -- Prints 20
    end;

    Put_Line(Integer'Image(A));  -- Prints 10
 end;
 ```

 This structure allows for precise control over variable visibility.
+In
-In safety-critical systems, this is particularly valuable for isolating sensitive operations.
+safety-critical systems, this is particularly valuable for isolating sensitive
+operations.

 #### Scope Resolution

-When multiple variables share the same name, the innermost declaration takes precedence.
-To access an outer variable, use the scope name:
+When multiple variables share the same name, the innermost declaration takes
+precedence.
+The outer variable becomes hidden and is not directly accessible:

 ```ada
 declare